RedHenLab/multi-modal-emotion-prediction/README.md

 # multi-modal-emotion-prediction

 Project developed during Google Summer of Code.
-The repository contains a multi-modal machine learning model utilizing audio and text to predict emotional rating of sentences.
+The repository contains a multi-modal machine learning model utilizing audio and text to predict the emotional rating of sentences.
 The model is based on bi-directional LSTM cells.
 For more (waaaaay more) information visit the wiki page.

 ## Getting Started